angular/angular/aio/content/tutorial/first-app/first-app-lesson-04.md

 1. In the **Terminal** pane of your IDE, start the `ng serve` command, if it isn't already running, to build the app and serve it to `http://localhost:4200`.
 1. In the **Edit** pane of your IDE, open the `src/app/housinglocation.ts` file.
-1. In `housinglocation.ts`, replace the default content with the following code to make your new interface to look like this example.
+1. In `housinglocation.ts`, replace the default content with the following code to make your new interface to match this example.

-    <code-example header="Update src/app/housinglocation.ts to look like this" path="first-app-lesson-04/src/app/housinglocation.ts"></code-example>
+    <code-example header="Update src/app/housinglocation.ts to match this code" path="first-app-lesson-04/src/app/housinglocation.ts"></code-example>

 1. Save your changes and confirm the app does not display any errors.
 Correct any errors before you continue to the next step.

+At this point, you've defined an inteface that represents data about a housing location including an id, name, and location information.

 ### Step 3 - Create a test house for your app

-At this point, you have an interface, but you aren't using it yet.
+You have an interface, but you aren't using it yet.

 In this step, you create an instance of the interface and assign some sample data to it.
 You won't see this sample data appear in your app yet.